Treatment must be given within seven days of the onset of symptoms.

 Q Who is eligible for the treatment?+

 People who have tested positive and are at a greater risk of developing severe COVID-19 symptoms get the most benefit from the treatment.
-This includes those over 65 and with chronic medical conditions, such as diabetes or asthma, and those who are overweight or obese.
 Your provider can determine if monoclonal antibody therapy is right for you.

 The treatment can only be given within ten days of illness, so it is important to seek medical care and take a test for COVID-19 as soon as you develop symptoms.